-Profile: Burma President Thein Sein
+Profile: Myanmar President Thein Sein

 Thein Sein, 67, took office in March 2011, after the country's first election in 20 years in November 2010.
-Since then, he has led a process of reform in Burma, ruled for decades by a military junta of which he was a key member.
+Since then, he has led a process of reform in Myanmar, ruled for decades by a military junta of which he was a key member.

 Under his administration the government has freed hundreds of prisoners, including political detainees, embarked on peace deals with ethnic minority groups and relaxed media censorship.